aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/EverlastingKing.md

 ## `data` usage
 At the start of the action, if `data` is null or empty, it's initialised to be 5 element with a starting value of 0.

 - `data[0]`: A cooldown until this enemy uses the [position](../../Actors%20states/BattlePosition.md) change to `Flying` move.
-If this enemy's `position` is `Ground`, the value is decremented before deciding which of the 2 attacking `Ground` moves.
+If this enemy's `position` is `Ground`, the value is decremented before deciding which of the 2 attacking `Ground` moves to use.
 If after this decrement, the value becomes -3, this enemy will use the `position` change move so it will go to `Flying` which also causes this value to be reset to 0.
 Effectively, it means that at most, this enemy will remain on `Ground` for 2 actor turns in a row before using the `position` change move.
-NOTE: Since the value is only decremented when their `position` is `Ground`, if the player causes them to change to `Flying`, it freezes this cooldown, but it will apply still the moment this enemy comes back to `Ground`
+NOTE: Since the value is only decremented when their `position` is `Ground`, if the player causes them to change to `Flying`, it freezes this cooldown, but it will still apply the moment this enemy comes back to `Ground`
 - `data[1]`: A value that tracks the last move that was used when this enemy's [position](../../Actors%20states/BattlePosition.md) was `Flying`.
 This is used as an antispam on the fire pillar attack move, the artifact summoning move and the combined [KeyL](KeyR%20and%20KeyL.md) and [KeyR](KeyR%20and%20KeyL.md) attack move.
 See the move selection process section below for more details on how this is enforced.
 The value is set in the post move logic so it doesn't track the moves used when on `Ground` and it also means that the value stays the same as long as `position` is `Ground`.
 Here are the different possible values and their mappings:
     - 0: Vine attack move (`Flying` version)
     - 1: Fire pillar attack move